dana-ross/danaross.dev/content/manager-readme.md

             rel="nofollow">@lizandmollie</a></figcaption>
 </figure>

 If you're sick, take a sick day.
-I'd rather you rest and come back at 100% sooner, rather than cough and sniffle as you work your way through an extended illness.
+I'd rather you rest and come back sooner, rather than cough and sniffle as you work your way through an extended illness.

 I believe mental health is health, and mental health care is healthcare.
 Depression, anxiety, or any other thing affecting you mentally or emotionally is just as valid a reason for a day off as the Flu.
 Take good care of yourself, and I encourage you to take advantage of all the benefits offered to you by our employer to give yourself the best treatment options possible.